-We expect mid-single-digit returns for the S&P 500 with elevated volatility in 2016, consistent with historical mid-to-late economic cycle performance and derived from mid-to-high single digit earnings growth over the second half.
+We expect mid-single-digit returns for the S&P 500 with elevated volatility in 2016, consistent with historical mid-to-late economic cycle performance and derived from a second half earnings rebound.
 As the economic expansion transitions to its latter stages, we favor the generally less volatile and higher-quality large cap stocks.
 We expect modest economic growth to favor growth over value as markets reward those companies that can produce above-market earnings growth.
 We maintain our U.S. focus, but emerging markets (EM) equities appear relatively attractive on a valuation basis and may benefit from more stimulus and currency and commodity stability.

-Sector F Т v Θ 0 (+) Rationale Style/Capitalization Large Growth We favor large caps for the mid-to-late stages of the economic cycle.
+Sector F Т V Θ 0 Ð Rationale Large Growth We favor large caps for the mid-to-late stages of the economic cycle.
 We maintain a slight preference for growth over value for a slow growth environment when faster growing companies may demand above-average valuation premiums.
 Our cyclical Large Value sector preferences, including our positive technology view and cautious stance on financials, also support our growth preference.
-Mid Growth Mid caps are exhibiting strong technical momentum and valuations remain reasonable relative to large caps.
-Expected volatility and potential vulnerability Style/Ca Mid Value - - • lead us to a neutral view.
-Small Growth -• Small caps are exhibiting strong technical momentum but expected volatility, rich valuations, and the mid-to-late stages of the business cycle suggest Small Value -• maintaining limited small cap exposure.
-U.S. Stocks We continue to focus equity portfolios in the U.S. while watching for opportunities overseas, particularly in EM.
-Large Foreign -• • Macroeconomic and political risks, including Brexit, and earnings weakness keep us cautious on international developed equities, although valuations make these markets Region Small Foreign -• • worth watching.
-Emerging Markets - • Attractive valuations and technical momentum are a good combination.
-Fundamentally, the potential for more stimulus and currency and commodity stability are supportive, although China's bad debt problem remains a concern.
-REITs REITs Improved technicals, a decent U.S. economic backdrop, rich yields, and pending addition as a S&P GICS sector are supportive; manageable interest rate risk for now given the Fed's likely go-slow approach to rate hikes.
-MLPs MLPs Yields and valuations are still attractive despite recent gains on rising oil prices and ebbing producer default fears; U.S. crude oil production cuts still may lead to volatility.
+Style/Capitalization Mid Growth Mid caps are exhibiting strong technical momentum and valuations remain reasonable relative to large caps.
+Expected volatility and potential vulnerability Style/C Mid Value • lead us to a neutral view.
+Small Growth • Small caps are exhibiting strong technical momentum but expected volatility, rich valuations, and the mid-to-late stages of the business cycle suggest limiting Small Value small cap exposure.
+U.S. Stocks • We continue to focus equity portfolios in the U.S. while watching for opportunities overseas, particularly in EM.
+Region Large Foreign Macroeconomic and political risks and earnings weakness keep us cautious on international developed equities, although valuations make these markets worth watching.
+Re Small Foreign • Emerging Markets Attractive valuations and technical momentum are a good combination.
+Fundamentally, the potential for more stimulus and currency and commodity stability are supportive, although China's bad debt problem is a longer-term concern.
+REITS REITs Favorable jobs backdrop, rich yields, and pending addition as an S&P sector help; manageable interest rate risk for now given the Fed's likely go-slow approach.
+MLPs MLPs Yields and valuations are still attractive despite strong year-to-date returns.
+Distribution growth remains intact for many MLPs, while widespread cuts have not materialized.
+Declining U.S. crude oil production remains a risk.